-- 1. No motion shall be heard until the moving party serves a copy of the following documents on the other party or parties and files the original with the Clerk of Court at least 14 days prior to the hearing: - a.
-Notice of motion and motion; - b.
-Proposed order; - c.
-Any affidavits and exhibits to be submitted in conjunction with the motion; and - d.
-Any memorandum of law the party intends to submit; and - 2.
-The party responding to the motion shall serve a copy of the following documents on the moving party and other interested parties and shall file the original with the court administrator at least 7 days prior to the hearing:

-- a.
-Any memorandum of law the party intends to submit; and - b.
-Any relevant exhibits and affidavits. - c.
-Reply Memoranda.
-The moving party may submit a reply memorandum, limited to new legal or factual matters raised by an opposing party's response to a motion, by serving a copy on opposing counsel and filing the original with the Clerk of Court at least 3 days before the hearing.

-E. Motions on Which No Hearing is Scheduled
+- (1) Notice of motion and motion; - (2) Proposed order; - (3) Any affidavits and exhibits to be submitted in conjunction with the motion; and - (4) Any memorandum of law the party intends to submit; and - (ii) The party responding to the motion shall serve a copy of the following documents on the moving party and other interested parties and shall file the original with the court administrator at least 7 days prior to the hearing: - (1) Any memorandum of law the party intends to submit; and - (2) Any relevant exhibits and affidavits. - (iii) Reply Memoranda.
+The moving party may submit a reply memorandum, limited to new legal or factual matters raised by an opposing party's response to a motion, by serving a copy on opposing counsel and filing the original with the Clerk of Court at least 3 days before the hearing. - (e) Motions on Which No Hearing is Scheduled

-If a motion is filed and no hearing date thereon is scheduled, the nonmoving party(ies) have twenty (20) days to respond to the motion, and the moving party shall have ten (10) days to file any reply.
+If a motion is filed and no hearing date thereon is scheduled, the non-moving party(ies) have fifteen (15) days to respond to the motion, and the moving party shall have seven (7) days to file any reply.
 These time limits shall apply to all motions on which no hearing is scheduled unless otherwise agreed by the parties or ordered by the Court.
 The page limits set forth in Rule 5(f) shall apply to this subsection.